 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Students with a Grade C in English Language and a B in other humanities subjects will be considered subject to availability.
+Applicants with a Grade 4 in English Language and a Grade 5 in other humanities subject will be considered subject to availability